CodePushGo/website/src/content/blog/en/icp-filing-for-mobile-apps-in-china-step-by-step-guide.md

 ### Platform-Specific Technical Information

 While iOS and Android share similar requirements, you'll need to provide detailed technical information about your app.
 This includes the app identifier, store URLs, server IPs, content security measures, and update mechanisms.
 Adhering to app store rules in China is critical for updates [\[1\]](https://capgo.app/).
-Tools like Capgo can help you manage compliant, live updates.
+Tools like CodePushGo can help you manage compliant, live updates.

 **Key Technical Tips:**